NGC 2071

 NGC 2071 is a reflection nebula in the constellation Orion.
 It was discovered on January 1, 1784, by William Herschel.
 It is part of a group of nebulae that also includes Messier 78, NGC 2064, and NGC 2067.

+The star HD 290861 is located in the center of NGC 2071.
+It is the illuminating star of this reflection nebula.
+The region contains several Herbig-Haro objects, indicating ongoing star-formation.